2015 Strategic Plan

 The Strategic Plan is comprised of three sections: Building Internal Capabilities, Expanding Our Reach Locally, and Expanding Our Reach Nationally.
 Within these three sections, the Committee has outlined key goals and strategies for improving the sustainability and strength of Empty Arms Bereavement Support internally, and increasing outreach, leverage and networking opportunities within the perinatal loss community and throughout the Pioneer Valley.

-2015 Strategic Planning Committee: Carol McMurrich, Jean Monska, Beth Pellettieri and Lexi Walters Wright
+2015 Strategic Planning Committee: Carol McMurrich, Jean Monska (board treasurer), Beth Pellettieri (past board president and past Development Director for Empty Arms) and Lexi Walters Wright (past board secretary and group facilitator)

 Building Internal Capabilities